Entitlement to financial assistance

 The rules around paying for care are set by central government.
 See The Care Act 2014 Guidance.

-We take all your assets into account in determining whether you are over the capital limit of £23,250.
+We take all your assets into account to work out whether you are over the capital limit of £23,250.
 This includes items such as bank accounts, shares and any properties you may own.
 If you are not in long term residential care then the value of your own home will not be in included in the total of your assets.

 If your included assets are: